Quiche Lorraine

-Quiche Lorraine is a savoury French tart with a filling of cream, eggs, and bacon or ham, in an open pastry case.
+Quiche Lorraine is a savoury French tart with a filling of cream, eggs, and bacon, in an open pastry case.
 It was little known outside the French region of Lorraine until the mid-20th century.
 As its popularity spread, nationally and internationally, the addition of cheese became commonplace, although it has been criticised as inauthentic.
 It may be served hot, warm or cold.

 History

 According to Larousse Gastronomique, quiches (sometimes spelled kiches) originated in the eastern French region Lorraine.
 The name may derive from the German Kuchen, a term used for similar dishes.
 There are many varieties of quiche, and Larousse comments that every region of Alsace and Lorraine has its own and maintains it is the only authentic version of the dish.
 Originally a quiche Lorraine was baked with a bread-dough case similar to that now used for pissaladières and pizzas, but in modern versions, shortcrust or puff pastry is generally used.
 The dish dates to the 16th century, but until well into the 20th century it was little known outside its region of origin, and was as seldom seen in Paris as in foreign countries.
+In Lorraine it was traditionally served on May Day following a dish of sucking pig in aspic.